Park and Ride and bus services

 Travelling by bicycle

-We have a number of Sheffield bike stands around the perimeter of our hospital to which you can seurely lock your bicycle, by both our north and south entances.
+We have a number of Sheffield bike stands around the perimeter of our hospital to which you can securely lock your bicycle.

 Travelling by train